Homemade Ice Cream Cake

 For the whipped cream frosting:

-• Combine the 1 1/2 cups of heavy cream, powdered sugar, and 1 teaspoon vanila extract in a chilled bowl (see Note).
+• Combine the 1 1/2 cups heavy cream, 2 Tablespoons powdered sugar, and 1 teaspoon vanilla extract in a chilled bowl (see Note).

 • Using the whisk attachment of a stand mixer or hand mixer, whip the cream to soft peaks.
 Use immediately for frosting the cake.